hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 name: some-cli-commands
 # Some Basic Nomad CLI Commands

-* `nomad version` tells you the version of Vault you are running.
+* `nomad version` tells you the version of Nomad you are running.
 * `nomad` by itself will give you a list of many Nomad CLI commands.
   * The list starts with the most common ones.

-The `-h`, `-help`, and `--help` flags can be added to get help for any Vault CLI command.
+The `-h`, `-help`, and `--help` flags can be added to get help for any Nomad CLI command.

 ???
 * If you've ever used any CLI, you can probably get by with these commands for Nomad.